 So the Bair Hugger system has the potential to disrupt air systems by allowing some of the warm air emitted from the machine to cycle below the operating table.
 Once there, it can collect bacteria and carry it to the operating table.
 Bacteria then has the potential to enter incisions, which could obviously lead to infection.
 Joint replacement surgeries involving the Bair Hugger seem to produce the biggest risk of infection given how difficult deep joint infections are to treat.

 There is a pretty interesting story behind this device.
 Its inventor sold his stake in the company and the invention back in 2002, after a dispute with his board of directors.
 They soon changed their name and became a subsidiary of 3M.
 In 2010, the inventor wrote to the company warning them about the dangers of the Bair Hugger.
 He insisted that a mandatory recall was imminent and that the company would not survive.
 His old company was hardly pleased and actually sued him for slandering the product.
 They insisted that he was merely trying to disparage his old company in the name of promoting his new surgical warming product, the Hot Dog.

-As of 2018, 1500 lawsuits have been filed alleging that 3M knew that the design increased the risk of joint infections, yet neglected to redesign the product.
+As of 2019, 4000 federal lawsuits have been filed alleging that 3M knew that the design increased the risk of joint infections, yet neglected to redesign the product.
 But the biggest issue is going to be the failure to warn.
 Did 3M step up when they knew there was a problem; so doctors and patients had the opportunity to make an informed call on whether to use a Bair Hugger?
-That will be the key issue in these lawsuits.
+That is the key issue in these lawsuits.